-Daniel also undertakes a range of regulatory work such as regulatory prosecutions, investigations and appeals, as well as assisting clients in defending civil fraud claims and in quasi-criminal proceedings.
+Daniel also undertakes a range of regulatory work such as defending regulatory prosecutions, investigations and appeals, as well as assisting clients in defending civil fraud claims and in quasi-criminal proceedings.
 He routinely advises professionals accused of criminal wrongdoing in both the substantive criminal and resulting regulatory investigations.
 He also advises business clients in respect of industry-specific regulation, risk management and defending enforcement.

 Daniel is an outstanding trial advocate and often appears in the Crown Court, representing clients at preliminary hearings, bail applications, appeals and committals for sentence for a range of more serious offences.